abenkhadra/gosat/README.md

 # goSAT
 goSAT is an SMT solver for the theory of floating-point arithmetic.
+More details are available in our [Report] and this [Appendix]

 # Overview
 goSAT is an SMT solver based on mathematical global optimization.
 It casts the satisfiability